 Generation Z (those born since the mid-90s, for the uninitiated) are now entering the workplace in droves, and they have lots to offer.

-Some may cynically dismiss this as the idealism of youth, but it’s not something I’ve witnessed in past generations to the same extent.
+Some may cynically dismiss this as the idealism of youth, but it’s not something we’ve witnessed in past generations to the same extent.
 And it is refreshing.

 But there is another stand-out feature of Gen Z, and one that runs contrary to this lofty goal.
 The tendency to “job-hop”.